README files

 The contents of the file are displayed in GitHub when you view the contents of the containing directory.
 For example, the README.md file is rendered when you view the contents of the containing directory:

-Readable README files
+## Readable README files <a href="#readable-readme-files" id="readable-readme-files"></a>

-README files must be named README.md
+README files must be named `README.md`

 This causes it to stand out — because lowercase and Title Case filenames are much more common.
-Also, on Unix-like systems, the ls command sorts and displays files in ASCII-code order, so uppercase filenames appear first.
+Also, on [Unix-like](https://en.wikipedia.org/wiki/Unix-like) systems, the [`ls`](https://en.wikipedia.org/wiki/Ls) command sorts and displays files in [ASCII-code order](https://en.wikipedia.org/wiki/ASCIIbetical), so uppercase filenames appear first.

-Where to put your README
+## Where to put your README <a href="#where-to-put-your-readme" id="where-to-put-your-readme"></a>

-README.md files should be located in the top-level directory for each library's codebase.
+`README.md` files should be located in the top-level directory for each library's codebase.

-All top-level directories for a source code package should have a current README.md file.
+All top-level directories for a source code package should have a current `README.md` file.
 This is especially important for package directories that provide interfaces for other teams.

-What to put in your README
+## What to put in your README <a href="#what-to-put-in-your-readme" id="what-to-put-in-your-readme"></a>

-At a minimum, your README.md file should contain a link to user- and/or team-facing documentation.
+At a minimum, your `README.md` file should contain a link to user- and/or team-facing documentation.

-Every package-level README.md should include (or link to) the following information:
+Every package-level `README.md` should include (or link to) the following information:

 1. A summary of the purpose and contents of the package or library.